-x1 Carbon is also something to watch out for, which features a solid-state drive (SSD) instead of a hard drive.
+- x1 Carbon is also something to watch out for, which features a solid-state drive (SSD) instead of a hard drive.

-- A sound graphics card.
+- A sound dedicated graphics card.
 This component is a graphics processing unit, accelerating the processing required for creating and rendering images, animations, and videos.
 Overall these deliver better performance and are found more commonly in desktops rather than laptops.

 - The number of USB ports may also be a factor depending on how many devices you plan to connect to your new computer.

 Further technical terms look out for when searching for the best computers for small business owners

-- You will need a good size hard drive for the long-term storage of various files.
-SSD is now a common choice as they are faster than hard drives.
+- A good size hard drive for the long-term storage of various files.
+SSD is now a common choice as they’re faster than hard drives.
 They also have more power and are energy efficient in addition to less weight and no noise.
 Furthermore, they also come in more practical sizes/form factors.

 - Please take note, data storage is measured in Gigabytes (GB).
 One gigabyte (GB) is made up of 1024MB, and one megabyte (MB) is made up of 1,024 kilobytes (KB).
 Similarly, data processing is measured in Gigahertz (GHz).
 This measures how quickly the Central Processing Unit (CPU) can retrieve and interpret instructions.

 - An external hard drive for extra storage space.